VillegasGG/greedy-fire-simulator/README.md

 - Simulates fire spread step by step.
 - At each time step, selects the best node to protect using a greedy policy.
 - Returns the results in a directory.

-### Reusability
-This module is designed to be reused in other projects.